awsdocs/aws-glue-developer-guide/doc_source/custom-classifier.md

   "name": "Alaska"
 }
 ```
-When running a crawler using the built\-in JSON classifier, the entire file is used to create the schema\.
+When you run a crawler using the built\-in JSON classifier, the entire file is used to create the schema\.
 You might end up with a schema like this:

 ```
 root